Particle-Network/particle-connect-ios/README.md

 Xcode 13.3.1 - 13.4.1

-### We have released new version for Xcode 14, if you want to develop with Xcode 14, you should specify version 0.1.19.1
+### We have released new version for Xcode 14, if you want to develop with Xcode 14, you should specify version.

 Please select right SDK version.
 | Xcode version                | 13.3.1~13.4.1 | 14.0     |